-The Board is working with its search firm to identify and generate nominations and applications of highly desirable potential candidates.
-Following the same rule-prescribed procedure used in the search that resulted in the selection of Dr. Proenza in 1998, the Board as search committee will invite to campus those finalists determined to be well qualified to lead The University of Akron as its next president.
-A representative of each of the constituency/advisory groups will be provided an opportunity to meet with the finalists and provide input to the search committee.
-The search committee has not established any set number of finalist candidates, and there is no expectation that the names of individuals being considered by the search committee will become public prior to the search committee's official announcement of the names of finalists who will be coming to campus.
+Following the same rule-prescribed procedure used in the search that resulted in the selection of Dr. Proenza in 1998, the Board as the search committee is working with its search firm to identify and generate nominations and applications of highly desirable potential candidates.
+The Board is reviewing current applications (list being updated regularly) and will invite to campus as finalists those deemed to be well qualified to lead The University of Akron as its next president.
+Each of the constituency-advisory groups will be provided an opportunity to meet with each finalist and, through a representative, to provide input to the search committee.
+The search committee has not established any set number of finalist candidates.
+Applications and nominations will be accepted until the position is filled.

 At its August 7, 2013 meeting, The University of Akron’s Board of Trustees unanimously approved President Luis M. Proenza’s proposed transition plan to complete his presidency on June 30, 2014.
 The full Board of Trustees is serving as the presidential search committee, with opportunity for substantial input from various campus constituencies, in accord with University Rule 3359-1-05.

-The Presidential Advisory and Screening Committee consists of four voting Trustees, led by Vice Chair Jonathan T. Pavloff.
+The Presidential Advisory and Screening Committee consists of four voting Trustees, led by Board Vice Chair Jonathan T. Pavloff.
 During September and October, that committee discussed the criteria for selecting a new president with representatives of community leaders and the University’s deans, department chairs, Faculty Senate/Akron-AAUP, students, senior administration and Contract Professional Advisory Committee/Staff Employee Advisory Committee.
 The Presidential Advisory and Screening Committee also worked with the University’s Purchasing Department to issue Request for Proposal No. 2013-9-1822 seeking firms interested in assisting in the national search for a new president.
 On November 18, 2013, the Board chose R. William Funk & Associates and subsequently engaged the firm on a fixed retainer fee of $120,000 plus expenses.
 Expenses include direct, out-of-pocket expenditures incurred on the institution’s behalf, as well as administrative and support expenses (10 percent of the retainer).
 The complete contract is available online.
+At the December 11 Board of Trustees meeting, the Committee announced it had begun the process to advertise and accept nominations or applications for the next president of The University of Akron.
+A national advertisement began appearing in publications on December 20.
+A Presidential Leadership Statement for The University of Akron was posted with other online candidate resources.

 The Presidential Transition Committee, comprised of three Trustees including its Chair and Board Vice Chair Nicholas C. York, is charged with ensuring a smooth leadership transition, coordinating the recognition and celebration of Dr. Proenza’s many accomplishments during his presidency, and providing regular communication on transition issues to the campus and community.